raj-ch017/project_book/index.md

 {: .px-6}
 {: .py-5}

-The purpose of this book is simple: Learning new tools and applying them to solve real-world problems.
+The purpose of this portfolio is to enhance my skills and knowledge by developing new competencies and techniques.
+I believe that projects offer the best opportunity to apply these skills to real-world situations and broaden my skill set.
+This reflects my commitment to continuous learning and my desire to employ computational methods to solve complex challenges effectively.
+Additionally, my portfolio demonstrates my ability to conduct research, document my findings, and maintain code to navigate intricate problem-solving scenarios efficiently.
 {: .px-6}

-The vision behind this portfolio is to develop competency and learn new skills and techniques that provide a toolkit to approach problems from different directions.
-Projects are the best way to apply skills to a real-world scenario and expand the skillsets.
-This reflects my dedication to learning and gain competency in employing computational methods to tackle intricate challenges.
-Moreover, it showcases my pursuit of expanding my skill set, encompassing research, documentation, and code maintenance to navigate complex problem-solving scenarios effectively.
-{: .px-6}

 Feel free to browse around and explore the projects at your own pace.
 I hope you find something that inspires you.
 If you have any comments about my work or are interested in working with me, please don't hesitate to contact me.
-Thank you for visiting my portfolio.
-Peace!
+Thank you for visiting my portfolio!
 {: .px-6}